Airsoft gun: Gas blowback

 The first ever gas powered airsoft guns were commonly referred to as "classic" guns, owing to their age.
 These guns were most commonly powered by liquid propellants such as R-12 (which was marketed by the Japanese as FLON-12 or DuPont tradename Freon 12) CFC feeding system with a majority of the configurations containing two tanks, one containing the R-12 and one used as an expansion tank, and the gun itself.
 R-12 was a commonly used refrigerant for car air conditioning and refrigerators, and is considered a highly potent ozone-depleting substance and listed as a Class I Ozone Depleting Substance by the US EPA.
 Its use as a general purpose aerosol propellant has been banned by the US EPA since March 1978 under 43 FR 11301 for use in aerosol use with a very few exceptions.
 Its use is also banned in many countries under United Nations treaties.
-On December 31, 2008, the use of CFCs for medical inhalers were banned.
+On December 31, 2008, the use of CFCs for medical inhalers was banned.

 Later users modified these old guns to be powered by regulated CO2 canisters or nitrogen/high pressure air bottles to increase power and consistency.
 However, these guns have largely been superseded by the newer and more versatile AEGs, or automatic electric guns.
 One of the reasons for this is because the most commonly available propellant, R-12, is costly.
 Additionally, at high flow rates, liquid propellants tend to cool down, eventually freezing.
 As cooldown progresses, the rate of fire gradually decreases until the gun ceases operation.
 The user would then be forced to wait for the propellant to warm up again.
 CO2 is not affected as badly by this tendency, and nitrogen/high pressure air is immune to it.
 Furthermore, if liquid propellant is introduced into the gun's mechanism, rubber parts can freeze and eventually damage the gun.
 However, it is unlikely for this to occur since once the gas is released from the containing cylinder it instantly turns back into its gaseous state, and expands rapidly.
 It is doubtful whether the retained pressure behind the BB before it begins to accelerate down the barrel is enough to keep the gas in a liquid form.
 Also, any gun that is expected to be exposed to the intense cold of de-pressurizing gas should have materials that can handle it.